alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 Oh why not.
 I cup my hands and he pours a generous amount in them.
 I slurp every drop of the delicious liquid.
 So this is what unicorn tears taste like.

 I'm pumped up now, which is good because we're pretty much heading straight into the wind.
 The pack is providing some nice shelter.
-Another GU at mile 14.
-Stuffing my face with as many calories as I can now.
+GU at mile 14.
+Stuffing my face with as much calories as I can now.

 ##Miles 15.5 - 18.6 (8:50 min/mi)##